The job is not done when foster care ends

 In California, you are leading the way toward that reality.
 The Stuart Foundation, long a leader in child welfare innovation, collaborated with the Orangewood Foundation, universities and other philanthropists to start and replicate Guardian Scholars, a model program which provides former foster youth with a comprehensive package of educational services and supports.
 Now you have included this model in your education bill, with the intent to spread this innovation and partnership across California and the country.

-Youth aging out of foster care are often underemployed with low-incomes.
-New strategies supporting employment of transitioning youth combine traditional employment and training programs with necessary support services, such as counseling, peer support, child care, and transportation assistance.
+Youth aging out of foster care are often underemployed with low incomes.
+New strategies supporting employment of transitioning youth combine traditional employment and training programs with necessary support services, such as counseling, peer support, child care and transportation assistance.

 Youth in care with minimal or no job experience may benefit from collaborations that blend social services with workforce development.
-We can and should do a better job of connecting foster care youth to these programs, and we need to start in the early teen years, so young people have developmentally appropriate opportunities to systematically develop a strong work ethic and skills.
-The more preparation and training young people receive through education and pre-employment skills development, the better equipped they will be to achieve economic success.
+We can, and should, do a better job of connecting foster care youth to these programs, and we need to start in the early teen years, so young people have developmentally appropriate opportunities to systematically develop a strong work ethic and skills.
+The more preparation and training young people receive, through education and pre-employment skills development, the better equipped they will be to achieve economic success.

 Of special note is the Pasadena Alumni Support Center (PASC), a drop-in center for transitioning youth ages 16 to 25, designed and implemented by a partnership led by Casey Family Programs, together with youth, public partners and community agencies.

-PASC employs former foster youth as advocates and provides a range of services and supports, including education, employment, housing, life skills training, and social activities.
+PASC employs former foster youth as advocates and provides a range of services and supports, including education, employment, housing, life skills training and social activities.
 It was established in 2000, and has since served over 1,000 young people in Los Angeles.
 Its effectiveness has spawned eight additional centers in Los Angeles County, operated with public funding.

 Casey Family Programs, together with the California Youth Connection and many other national organizations such as the Child Welfare League of America, worked to effect passage of the Foster Care Independence Act of 1999 and the John H. Chafee Foster Care Independence Program.
-This legislation lifted many programmatic and fiscal barriers to providing supervised independent living opportunities for youth, allowing states to use up to 30 percent of their program funds for room and board for youth 18-21 years of age.
+This legislation lifted many programmatic and fiscal barriers to providing supervised independent living opportunities for youth, allowing states to use up to 30% of their program funds for room and board for youth 18-21 years of age.

 I think it is particularly critical to highlight the mental health needs of this vulnerable population.
 Casey’s Northwest Alumni Study found that, compared to the general population, a disproportionate number of alumni suffered mental health disorders.
 In fact, we found that the proportion of foster care youth with Post-Traumatic Stress Disorder to be double that of U.S. war veterans.

-If nothing else, this statistic should serve to remind us of the significant challenges these children face when they enter our system, and provide significant incentive for us to ensure they have a healthy transition to adulthood.
+If nothing else, this statistic should serve to remind us of the significant challenges these children face when they enter our system and provide significant incentive for us to ensure they have a healthy transition to adulthood.

 Many youth, as they emancipate, enter jobs that do not provide health insurance or pay sufficient wages to allow them to purchase coverage independently.
-In addition, there is a national shortage of qualified providers who can help young people with the often unique developmental, mental health, and substance abuse issues some foster youth may face when transitioning from care.
+In addition, there is a national shortage of qualified providers who can help young people with the often unique developmental, mental health and substance abuse issues some foster youth may face when transitioning from care.

-California has a unique opportunity to address this issue with Proposition 63, which increased mental health funding by about 17 percent and makes transitioning youth a priority.
+California has a unique opportunity to address this issue with Proposition 63, which increased mental health funding by about 17% and makes transitioning youth a priority.
 It is important to ensure that these efforts are aligned and integrated with other child welfare system improvements, so we leverage system-wide efforts toward improving common transition outcomes for foster youth.

 Overall, children in foster care often suffer from poor health and have much higher rates of chronic physical disabilities, birth defects, developmental delays and serious emotional and behavioral problems than children from the same socioeconomic background who are not in out-of-home care.
 Although current federal cuts have provided additional challenges on this front, it is vital that all of us advocate for federal policies that give states the flexibility to connect youth leaving foster care to existing health programs such as Medicaid.